DRAN: A Distribution and Relation Adaptive Network for Spatio-temporal Forecasting: Experimental Results

-Furthermore, we replace the temporal normalization modules to verify the effectiveness of SFL across various temporal normalization operations.
-We assessed SFL's ability to preserve spatial distribution when combined with different temporal normalization modules: DAIN, Dish-TS, the Non-stationary Transformer and ST-norm.
-DAIN utilizes MLPs and a gate mechanism to learn the adaptive mean and standard deviation of input time series.
-The Non-stationary Transformer normalizes the time series and employs scaling factors to prevent removing excessive temporal information within the attention module.
-Dish-TS normalizes and de-normalizes the lookback horizon windows using different learned means and standard deviations.
-We applied temporal normalization after the frequency cutting operation, with SFL using the mean and standard deviation of the lookback windows to generate spatial factors.
-Given that RevIN performs normalization on feature dimensions, we conducted experiments applying only feature normalization to investigate whether this coarse-grained approach, which simultaneously normalizes both spatial and temporal distributions, is sufficient for spatio-temporal forecasting tasks.
-ST-norm applies spatial and temporal normalization to the inputs, enabling the model to better capture high-frequency spatial features and local temporal features.
-We compare three scenarios: applying T-norm only, applying ST-norm, and combining T-norm with the SFL module.
-As shown in Table \ref{dis-tab}, SFL improves the performance of various temporal normalization methods, demonstrating its effectiveness as a general module for spatial distribution preservation.
+Furthermore, to evaluate SFL’s effectiveness across different temporal normalization strategies, we replace the original normalization modules with those in DAIN, the Non-stationary Transformer, Dish-TS, and ST-norm.
+SFL utilizes the mean and standard deviation of lookback windows to generate spatial factors.
+For RevIN, which normalizes feature dimensions, we examine whether this coarse-grained strategy, which simultaneously normalizes both spatial and temporal distributions, is sufficient for spatio-temporal tasks.
+ST-norm applies spatial and temporal normalization to the inputs to capture high-frequency spatial features and local temporal features, and then {concatenates the normalized representations with the original input $\bm{X}$.
+In our implementation, we similarly concatenate the temporally and spatially normalized features with the inputs $\bm X$, and evaluate the settings with and without SFL.
+Since the learned representations are fused with both temporally and spatially normalized components, this setup allows us to examine the effect of SFL under mixed feature compositions.} As shown in Table \ref{dis-tab}, SFL improves the performance of various temporal normalization methods, demonstrating its generality in preserving spatial distributions.
 The models incorporating temporal operations and SFL outperform the model with RevIN.
-This finding suggests that normalization on feature dimensions alone is too coarse-grained and may not be adequate for distribution adaptation in spatio-temporal tasks.
-In ST-norm, the combination of spatial and temporal normalization improves performance.
-However, combining T-norm with the SFL module results in greater accuracy improvement, suggesting that the rescaling spatial distributions contribute more significantly to imitating propagation dynamics than normalization alone.
-Therefore, SFL after temporal normalization is an effective approach for distribution adaptation compared with instance-level and spatial and temporal level normalization.
+This finding suggests that the feature-wise normalization alone is too coarse-grained and is insufficient for distribution adaptation in spatio-temporal tasks. {ST-norm also benefits from SFL.
+However, the magnitude of improvement is smaller compared to other methods.
+This is likely because ST-norm already integrates both temporally and spatially normalized features, whereas SFL mainly facilitates the recovery of temporally normalized components, providing limited additional benefit to the spatially normalized ones.} Therefore, {applying SFL after temporal normalization provides} an effective approach for distribution adaptation compared with instance-level, spatial-level and temporal-level normalization.